Pharmaceutical Affairs Act

 3. Non-poisonous Chinese medicine materials or traditional pellets, powdered medicine, ointment, pills, or decoct medicines dispensed from preparations of traditional formulas; and

-The examination referred to in the preceding Paragraph shall be determined by the Examination Yuan in conjunction with the Executive Yuan.
+The examination referred to in the preceding paragraph shall be determined by the Examination Yuan in conjunction with the Executive Yuan.

 Article 104